devskroy1/BrainSurfaceTK/README.md

 ```

 # PointNet++
 PointNet++ is a hierarchical neural network, which was proposed to be used on point-cloud geometric data [1] for the tasks of regression, classification, and segmentation.
-In this project, we apply this architecture onto point-cloud representations of brain surfaces to tackle the tasks of age regression and brain segmentation.
+In this project, we apply this architecture onto point-cloud representations of brain surfaces to tackle the tasks of age regression, brain segmentation, sex classification and preterm classification.
+We add Local Feature Aggregation (LFA) units from RandLA-Net for segmentation and classification tasks and Adaptive Sampling (AS) and Point Local-Point Non-Local (PL-PNL) cells from PointASNL for classification and regression tasks.
+We also try to improve PointNet++ classification results by applying dGCNN, using extra local and global features, varying the architecture (by varying the number of Set Abstraction layers for instance), tuning hyperparameters such as the Learning Rate and including a separate pathway consisting of 3D Convolutional layers from the Volume CNN.

 ###### Run instructions